 Mobile tech has truly changed the game when it comes to sport fandom and participation.
 We can watch our favorite team live from anywhere with a mobile signal or WiFi.
 We can react, in real time, to the live action of the game.
 Basically, it’s easier than ever to support our team of choice when we use our phones to enhance the fan experience.

 But, our mobile devices can certainly get in the way of our fandom if we aren’t careful.
-Mobile distraction is a huge problem in stadiums where fans often spend more time looking at their phones than they do looking at the play.
+Mobile distraction is a huge problem in stadiums where fans often spend more time looking at their phones than they do looking at the play (back when fans were still allowed in stadiums).
 The problem carries over onto the couch—we all have that friend who spends all of Sunday DMing his fantasy football group rather than actually watching any of the games.

 Our very own Stephen Curry has even spoken out about how helpful it is for him to disconnect from his digital world every once in a while.
 For Stephen, reducing digital distractions means more focus on training with his teammates and spending more quality time with his family and friends, and even goes on a social media “blackout” during the playoffs.
 During a recent event Palm hosted with Stephen, he explained how the Warriors decided to implement a new rule where players aren’t allowed to be on their phones in the locker room.
 “We are very purposeful around creating these types of moments where we can engage and connect on a very personal level,” said Curry.

 While most of us will never compete in an NBA Championship, we can all agree that putting down our phones down during physical activities can help us get more out of them.
 But, Stephen isn’t the only high profile athlete who has talked about the importance of disconnecting.
 Hear from these athletes and fitness experts highlighting the importance of eliminating digital distractions: